IFatima163/Efficio-TaskManager/README.md

 # Efficio - Task Manager

 Efficio is a practice project created following the TaskBuddy project.
-It is a powerful task management app built using ReactJS.
-It helps users manage daily tasks with ease — add, update, delete, track progress, and clear all tasks with just one click!
+It is a basic task management app built using ReactJS, HTML, and CSS.
+It helps users manage daily tasks with ease, like add, update, delete, track progress, and clear all tasks with just one click!

 ---